Rasboroides

-Rasboroides is a genus of small cyprinid fishes endemic to Sri Lanka.
+Rasboroides is a genus of freshwater ray-finned fishes belonging to the family Danionidae, the danios or danionins.
+The fishes in this genus are endemic to Sri Lanka.
 They are found in small, slow-flowing and shaded streams in the southwestern part of the island.
 They are essentially restricted to lowlands, although one introduced population occurs at an altitude of 980 m.
 They are calm, social and attractively colored fish that sometimes are kept in aquariums.

 Species

 Historically, there was only a single recognized species in this genus, R. vaterifloris, but in a review in 2013 four species were recognized, and this is followed by FishBase.
 A comprehensive review in 2018 disputed this and only recognized two species, R. pallidus and R. vaterifloris (the other two considered junior synonyms).